tonylukasavage/triple/README.md

 ```bash
 $ triple http://bit.ly/1zc7Nvo
 ```
 You can also load with a delay which will load each command line-by-line in the console so you can see the return value of each line of code.
+The delay is specified in milliseconds.

 ```bash
 $ triple http://bit.ly/1zc7Nvo 2000